 You may apply for one or both of the following:

 - Project Support: Funds required for working with data, primary materials, research travel, supplies, services, and student research collaboration.
 Project support normally ranges from $500 to $3,000, which is the maximum award.
 Travel to professional meetings is not funded under this program.

-- Time Reassignment: Release from one class (up to 5 cr) may be requested to conduct the scholarly project.
+- Time Reassignment: Release from one course (up to 5 cr) may be requested to conduct the scholarly project.
 Departments will be reimbursed $1,250/credit for reassignment and provided with appropriate FTE.

 While outcomes vary by discipline, project, and type of support, an historical analysis reveals that two-thirds of grantees publish a journal article or book manuscript within 24 months of receiving an URCA award.

 Faculty and academic staff with .5 FTE or greater appointment are eligible to apply.
-Those with approved sabbatical leaves are encouraged to apply for support through this program.
-No faculty or academic staff will receive URCA support in two consecutive years.
+Those with approved upcoming sabbatical leaves may apply for support through this program.
+No faculty or academic staff will receive URCA support for two consecutive years.

 These proposals are reviewed by peer faculty members who are unlikely to be in your discipline.
 You should be mindful of the reviewing audience as you communicate the key elements of your scholarly project.
 In particular, please avoid technical jargon that is specific to your discipline.
 If such terminology is necessary, please define all terms.
 This will allow reviewers to evaluate the project fairly in terms of goals, significance, importance to the scholarly trajectory of the proposer, feasibility, and need for URCA funding to accomplish the project.

 The University Research and Creative Activity (URCA) grant application is processed in BP Logix and must be initiated by a faculty member.
 Please visit the Using eForms and BP Logix page for a detailed explanation of the eForm system.